Barbour-Condini/top_trumps_pokemon/README.md

  {"APP.SECRET_KEY": "ADD_KEY_HERE"}
 ```

-6. Paste your secret key from step 4 to replace `"ADD_KEY_HERE"`.
-The key will need double quote marks round it.
+6. Paste your secret key from step 4 to replace `"ADD_KEY_HERE"` (the key will need double quote marks round it).